-Motor movement is achieved by sequential activation of the 4 motor phases where always two adjacent phases are simultaneously powered.
+Motor movement is achieved by sequential activation of the 4 motor phases, where two adjacent phases are always simultaneously powered.
 Each activation step moves the motors by one rotation step.
 A change to the next filter position requires 27 motor steps in either direction.
-Filter changes are completed in less than 1 s.
 As the motors do not have permanent magnets (variable reluctance type), they consequently do not have a holding force when not powered.
 A mechanical locking device is required to keep the filter wheels in place when a filter change is completed.

-The filter selection is monitored by a binary system where the code is given by 1 to 4 SmCo magnets beside each filter and a stationary set of four reed switches.
+The filter selection is monitored by a binary system where the code is given by 1-4 SmCo encoder magnets beside each filter and a stationary set of 4 reed switches.
 The field distribution of the magnets is focussed towards the reed switches thus creating a well-defined activation area.

-9 Shutter mechanism
+9. Shutter Mechanism